best-time-to-visit-bhutan

 blog-images

-Spring is often called the best time to visit Bhutan.
+Spring is often called the best time to go to Bhutan.
 The skies are mostly clear, the days are comfortably warm, and the valleys bloom with rhododendrons and wildflowers.
 This is also one of the best seasons to visit Bhutan for trekkers and nature lovers.

 The Bhutan temperature in spring usually stays between 12°C and 23°C in the valleys.
-This is also considered the best time to visit Bhutan with family because the weather is mild, the roads are good, and there's a lot to see.
+This is also considered the best time for Bhutan trip with family because the weather is mild, the roads are good, and there's a lot to see.
+Experiencing the spring season in Bhutan is like stepping into a painting.

 • Why visit: Blooming flowers, mild weather, great for treks.